Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

 To encourage the distribution over permutations to be peaked, one can add entropy regularization~\citep{grandvalet2005semi} or semantic loss~\citep{xu2018a}.
-However, in our experiments below in Section~\ref{sec:learning_fast_transforms} and Section~\ref{sec:applications}, we found that these tricks are not necessary.
-For example, the learned transforms in Section~\ref{sec:learning_fast_transforms} typically have weights $(0.99, 0.01, ...)$.
+However, we found that these tricks are not necessary.
+For example, the learned transforms in Section~\ref{sec:learning_fast_transforms} typically put weight at least $0.99$ on a permutation.

 \paragraph{Initialization}